 During car crashes, drivers and passengers may be subjected to rapid changes in velocity, hit by a deploying airbag, or exposed to shards of broken glass and other foreign bodies.
 Any of these incidents can cause severe eye injuries or even loss of vision.
 Though facial traumas like these might not be the first thing that comes to mind when thinking of car accident injuries, they're actually quite common.

-Crash-related eye injuries include, but aren't limited to:
+Car crash-related eye injuries include, but aren't limited to:

 - Reduced vision or eye movement